mmbman/Katagiri/1979-06-14-Fukanzazengi-Talk-6.md

 ##### 1:31:53

-**Question**: So are these functions that function in people that are actively engaged in practicing the [Buddha](glossary#buddha)'s way?
+**Question**: So are these functions that function in people that are actively engaged in practicing the [Buddha](glossary#buddha)’s way?
 Or anyone?

 **Katagiri**: Who?

 **Question**: [Aprāpti](glossary#aprāpti) and [prāpti](glossary#prāpti).
-With the two in the example you gave, both of those people were monks, they were practicing the Buddha's way.
-And we're talking about either being drawn to positive or kept away from negative things.
-Are those terms also used just to describe events in anyone's life?
-In Roman Catholics' life?
+With the two in the example you gave, both of those people were monks, they were practicing the Buddha’s way.
+And we’re talking about either being drawn to positive or kept away from negative things.
+Are those terms also used just to describe events in anyone’s life?
+In Roman Catholics’ life?

-**Katagiri**: Sure. *[Laugher.]* Universal.
-Yes.
+**Katagiri**: Sure. *[Laugher.]* It’s universal.
+Yes. *[Laugher.]*

-##### 1:31:51
+##### 1:32:51

-**Question**: Are they simultaneous, [Roshi](glossary#roshi)? [prāpti](glossary#prāpti) and [aprāpti](glossary#aprāpti)?
+**Question**: Are they simultaneous, [Roshi](glossary#roshi)?
+[Prāpti](glossary#prāpti) and [aprāpti](glossary#aprāpti)?
 Do they operate simultaneously?

 **Katagiri**: Sometimes together, sometimes different, okay?
 Because sometimes you can see them both.
-Say "I want to go there," "I don't want to go there," simultaneously, so you don't know what to do.
+Say “I want to go there,” “I don’t want to go there,” simultaneously, so you don’t know what to do.
 The sort of original nature of such a feeling comes from [prāpti](glossary#prāpti) and [aprāpti](glossary#aprāpti).
-Intellectually, you know pretty well you should choose this one, but actually you don't know what to do, so you can see them both.
+Intellectually, you know pretty well you should choose this one, but actually you don’t know what to do, so you can see them both.
 So sometimes both work together, sometimes separately.

 ##### 1:33:42

-**Question**: [Roshi](glossary#roshi), do you know the term "creation stories"?
+**Question**: [Roshi](glossary#roshi), do you know the term “creation stories”?
 Most cultures have them; religions have creation stories that explain how it all started.
-Like "Adam and Eve" is a creation story...
+Like “Adam and Eve” is a creation story...

 *[Tape change.]*

 **Katagiri**: Well, the [Abhidharmakosha](glossary#abhidharmakosha) is an outlook on the human world, the structure of the human world, the structure of human beings.
-They explain how the world is created, just like creation of world mentioned by Christianity.
+They explain how the world is created, just like creation of the world mentioned by Christianity.

-According to that ...
-I told you, right in the middle of the Universe there is the huge [Mount Sumeru](glossary#mount-sumeru).
-At top of the mountain, the gods exists; eightfold kinds of guardians exist, protecting the gods.
+According to that, I told you about [Mount Sumeru](glossary#mount-sumeru).
+Right in the middle of the Universe there is the huge Mount Sumeru.
+At the top of the mountain, the gods exists, and eightfold kinds of guardians exist, protecting the gods.
 And also eight mountains, and nine beautiful, fragrant oceans.
-And then, four kinds of currents exist: north, south, east, west. *[unintelligible]* is human world.
+And then, four kinds of currents exist: north, south, east, west. *[unintelligible]* is the human world.

-*[unintelligible]* this is an explanation of that thing.
+This is an explanation of that thing.
 In the first book of [Abhidharmakosha](glossary#abhidharmakosha), the whole book is an explanation of how this structure and form exists.
 Very interesting.

 ##### 1:35:52 end of recording